ltrudu/AI_MultiBarcodes_Capture/MANAGED_CONFIGURATION.md

 2. **Configure App Restrictions** through your EMM/MDM console:
    - Set the file prefix (e.g., "Company_Scan_")
    - Choose default export format (.txt, .csv, or .xlsx)
-   - Select default application language from the dropdown (supports 67 languages plus system default)
+   - Select default application language from the dropdown (supports 72 languages plus system default)
+   - Expand the "Advanced" section to configure AI and camera settings:
+     - Set optimal model input size based on barcode types and performance requirements
+     - Choose appropriate camera resolution for scanning environment
+     - Select inference processor type based on device capabilities
    - Expand the "Barcode Symbologies" section to configure which barcode types are enabled
 3. **Push Configuration** to devices
-4. **Verify Application**: The app will automatically apply the new settings
+4. **Verify Application**: The app will automatically apply the new settings and show a toast notification

 ### Configuration Example: